 The key research questions in the area of school transitions fall into three main categories: 1) what types of services and programs are most effective for aiding children as they make this transition?
 2) what types of services and programs are currently in use? and 3) how can more effective services and programs become the norm?
-We have strong theoretical information guiding beliefs about effective transition practices, but little data linking specific practices to child outcomes.
-There is a stronger research base from which to address the second and third key research issues.
+While there is a stronger research base from which to address the second and third key research issues, we have more recent work that addresses the first key research issue.